thewizardplusplus/image-preparer/README.md

 - search of images:
   - recursive search (optionally);
-  - filtering by a pattern of image filenames (uses a name pattern of the `find` tool);
+  - filtering by a pattern of image filenames (uses Perl-compatible regular expressions (PCREs));
 - resizing of images larger than the specified size with the [Lanczos](https://en.wikipedia.org/wiki/Lanczos_resampling) filter (optionally);
 - optimization of images (optionally):
   - in PNG format: